tiagoAry15/Middleware_Omnichat/docs/api_routes/conversation_routes.md

 This module defines the routes and respective views for handling conversation-related operations in the API.
 It utilizes the Flask Blueprint to group conversation-related routes.
 Here is a detailed breakdown of its functionalities:

+### 🛠 Key Components:

+1. **📃 Conversation Blueprint**
+    - Initialization of the blueprint specific to conversation-related routes.

+2. **📁 Get All Conversations**
+    - Endpoint: `/get_all_conversations`
+    - Method: `GET`
+    - Description: Retrieves all the conversations from the firebase database and returns them in a JSON format.

+3. **📞 Get Conversation by Whatsapp Number**
+    - Endpoint: `/get_conversation_by_whatsapp_number/<whatsappNumber>`
+    - Method: `GET`
+    - Description: Fetches a specific conversation tied to a given Whatsapp number.

+4. **📝 Create a New Conversation**
+    - Endpoint: `/create_conversation`
+    - Method: `POST`
+    - Description: Processes incoming data to create a new conversation.

+5. **🔄 Update Conversation**
+    - Endpoint: `/update_conversation`
+    - Method: `PUT`
+    - Description: Updates a specific conversation based on the provided data.

+6. **➕ Update Conversation by Adding Unread Messages**
+    - Endpoint: `/update_conversation_adding_unread_messages`
+    - Method: `PUT`
+    - Description: Modifies a conversation by appending unread messages.

+7. **❌ Delete Conversation**
+    - Endpoint: `/delete_conversation`
+    - Method: `DELETE`
+    - Description: Erases a specific conversation based on the incoming data.

+8. **💬 Push New Message by Whatsapp Number**
+    - Endpoint: `/push_new_message_by_whatsapp_number/`
+    - Method: `POST`
+    - Description: Adds a new message to an existing conversation identified by the provided Whatsapp number.

+9. **📤 Send Message to User**
+    - Endpoint: `/send_message_to_user/<user_number>`
+    - Method: `POST`
+    - Description: Utilizes the Twilio API to send a message to a given user, and also appends this message to the conversation.

 ### Imports:
 - **json**: Used for parsing JSON data.
 - **flask**: Imports `Blueprint`, `jsonify`, and `request` modules from Flask to create route blueprints and handle HTTP responses and requests respectively.